 Unfinished Odds and Ends

 Deep within the Koorong sewers exists a single manhole that won't open.
 There's a message about the lid being stuck, but there's simply no way to open it.
 It was supposed to lead to Shuzer's base in Red's scenario, but in the end the developers chose a different point of access, and forgot to remove the unused ladder.

 A clear outline of a trap door can be seen just outside the basement entrance in Owmi's Lord Manor, but at no point in any of the seven chapters does it actually open.
 There is an instance (in Riki's chapter) where you're dumped down a trap door in this very house, but it's underneath the symbol on the floor of the main hall.

-The woman at the shrine in Devin will give you information about Time and Space magic if asked.
+Princess Rei, the shrine maiden in Devin, will give you information about Time and Space magic if asked.
 However, you can also ask her to "draw a sacred lot", at which she always responds that she's "sold out".
 This never changes at any point in any chapter, so the significance of this is unknown.
 "Sacred lots" could potentially refer to omikuji, the act of drawing fortunes (lots) at a Shinto shrine.